klarsen1/NBA_RANKINGS/Playoffs/playoffs_2017.md

 -   The [Elastic NBA Ratings](https://github.com/klarsen1/NBA_RANKINGS) were used to predict the winner of each game in each series, following the structure of the NBA playoff tree.
 -   No data from the 2017 playoffs were used to make the predictions; only regular season data were used.
 Injury information is from the day before the playoffs started.
 -   The projected minutes played by each player were varied randomly across games based on variation observed during the 2016-2017 season.
-The playoffs were then repeated multiple times.
+The playoffs were then "simulated" multiple times.
 This was done to gauge the stability of the predictions, since minutes played by each player are key inputs into the model.
 -   For background, model accuracy (win/loss prediction) for the first half of the 2016-2017 season was 63%, versus 66% for the previous season.

 Making Sense of the Predictions